Some WTO members to push for e-commerce rules as broader deal fails

-BUENOS AIRES (Reuters) - A group of 70 World Trade Organization countries pledged on Wednesday to work towards new electronic commerce trade rules that promote open and predictable regulations, joining the initiative as a broader WTO agreement failed.
+BUENOS AIRES, Dec 13 (Reuters) - A group of 70 World Trade Organization countries pledged on Wednesday to work toward new electronic commerce trade rules that promote open and predictable regulations, joining the initiative as a broader WTO agreement failed.

 The WTO’s 164 members were unable to consolidate some 25 separate e-commerce proposals at the body’s biennial conference which ended Wednesday, including a call to set up a central e-commerce negotiating forum.